adezoysa/Levighini-ErgonomicsTestApp/README.md

 Levighini: Ergonomics Application
 ================================
+This is a User Testing Application of the Myo Gestures that is intended to be integrate in to the final design.

 SYDE 461/462 Design Project University of Waterloo.
-This is a user testing application of the Myo Gestures that is intended to integrate for the final design.

 Team Members
 ------------